rsumner31/ms17_010_Hunter/README.md

 Usage:

+root@kali: ~# python ipHunter.py -i <input_file>

 The input file can be, for example, a Netdiscover scan output.
-I personally use

-root@kali: ~# netdiscover -P -N > ip_list.txt

-Then,

-root@kali: ~# python ipHunter.py -i ip_list.txt

 The script will then run a nmap scan with the following arguments:
 -Pn -sC -p 445 -max-hostgroup 3 -open -script smb-vuln-ms17-010.nse <ip_list>

-After the scan, it will return the IP addresses of the vulnerable hosts for exploitation and an output file.
+After the scan, it will return the IP address of the vulnerable hosts for exploitation.